-This country-specific Q&A provides an overview to Private Client laws and regulations that may occur in Hong Kong.
+This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 Which factors bring an individual within the scope of tax on income and capital gains?

 Hong Kong adopts a territorial source principle of taxation.

 An individual would only be brought within the scope of tax on income if such income arises in or derived from Hong Kong.
 Factors such as residence, habitual residence, domicile, nationality and citizenship are irrelevant.

 There is no capital gains tax in Hong Kong.